openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 * `ov::Shape` - Represents static (fully defined) shapes.

 * `ov::PartialShape` - Represents dynamic shapes.
-That means that the rank or some of dimensions are dynamic (undefined). `ov::PartialShape` can be converted to `ov::Shape` using the `get_shape()` method if all dimensions are static; otherwise the conversion raises an exception.
+That means that the rank or some of dimensions are dynamic (dimension defines an interval or undefined). `ov::PartialShape` can be converted to `ov::Shape` using the `get_shape()` method if all dimensions are static; otherwise the conversion raises an exception.
-  `ov::PartialShape` can be converted to `ov::Shape` using the `get_shape()` method if all dimensions are static; otherwise, conversion raises an exception.

 @sphinxdirective

 .. tab:: C++

   .. doxygensnippet:: docs/snippets/ov_model_snippets.cpp
      :language: cpp
      :fragment: [ov:partial_shape]

 .. tab:: Python

   .. doxygensnippet:: docs/snippets/ov_model_snippets.py
      :language: python
      :fragment: [ov:partial_shape]

 @endsphinxdirective

   But in most cases before getting static shape using `get_shape()` method, you need to check that shape is static.

 ## Operations

 The `ov::Op` class represents any abstract operation in the model representation.
-Use this class to create [custom operations](../Extensibility_UG/add_openvino_ops).
+Use this class to create [custom operations](../Extensibility_UG/add_openvino_ops.md).

 ## Operation Sets

 Operation set (opset) is a collection of operations that can be used to construct a model.
 The `ov::OpSet` class  provides a functionality to work with operation sets.
 For each operation set, OpenVINO™ Runtime provides a separate namespace, for example `opset8`.
 Each OpenVINO™ Release release introduces new operations and add these operations to a new operation set.
 New operation sets help to introduce a new version of operations that change behavior of previous operations.
 Using operation sets allows you to avoid changes in your application if new operations have been introduced.
+For a complete list of operation sets supported in OpenVINO™ toolkit, see [Available Operations Sets](../ops/opset.md).
+To add support of custom operations, see the [Add Custom OpenVINO Operations](../Extensibility_UG/Intro.md) document.

 ## Build a Model in OpenVINO™ Runtime {#build_model}

 You can create a model from source.
 This section illustrates how to construct a model composed of operations from an available operation set.

 Operation set `opsetX` integrates a list of pre-compiled operations that work for this purpose.
 In other words, `opsetX` defines a set of operations for building a graph.

-For a complete list of operation sets supported in OpenVINO™ toolkit, see [Available Operations Sets](../ops/opset.md).

-To add support of custom operations, see the [Add Custom OpenVINO Operations](../Extensibility_UG/Intro.md) document.

 To build an `ov::Model` instance from `opset8` operations, include the following files: